 Meanwhile we joined another CSA that was closer to home, learning more natural gardening tricks, learning more about what we like to eat and how to use it all in the kitchen, and making more great friends.

 And then the flood gates were open.
 I became certified in permaculture design (more friends).
 I completed a Community Garden Development Training program (even more friends).
-I started a landshare project (where I gardened someone else’s property and gave them a portion of the harvest as payment).
+I started a landshare project, in which I gardened someone else’s property and gave them a portion of the harvest as payment.
 We started a community garden (definitely more friends).

 Our first homestead project was in 2008, installing rain barrels connected to a rain garden to catch the overflow.
 We took on bigger projects around the yard each year as we gained more experience, and continued to receive lots of produce from the CSA and learning how to cook it all.